awslabs/multi-az-workshop/content/lab-4/index.en.md

 You may need to wait for 5 minutes or more for metric data to populate in the dashboards after the zonal shift has been initiated.
 ::::

-The first thing you'll notice is that the zonal *Isolated Impact* alarm is still in the `ALARM` state.
+The first thing you'll notice is that the *isolated az impact* alarm is still in the `ALARM` state.

 ![ride-operation-alarms](/static/ride-operation-alarms.png)